-Page did as he was requested and removed his trucker hat, revealing a large shiny bald head with the exception of a few blonde straws reaching over to the other end like a desperate hand in the one hundred meter dash reaching for the finish line.
+Page did as he was requested and removed his trucker hat, revealing a large shiny bald head with the exception of a few blonde straws reaching over to the other end like a desperate hand in the one-hundred-meter dash reaching for the finish line.
 The sight of this sent both Melony and Chad aback as, by the shaggy blonde mess that had been sticking out of Page’s hat, they had assumed he had a flourishing head of hair.
 Though they tried their best to avoid eye contact, they couldn’t help but stare.

 “Now take off your glasses,” said Dallas.

 Page did as he was requested and removed his aviator shades, revealing a pair of bright baby blue eyes.
-One of those eyes however, was lazy and stayed staring at the bridge of his nose despite the fluent activity of its counterpart.
+One of those eyes, however, was lazy and stayed staring at the bridge of his nose despite the fluent activity of its counterpart.

 “Look at this bald-as-fuck, lazy-eyed monster in front of you,” said Dallas as he motioned to Page with one hand while driving with the other.
 “What exactly do you think the world has to offer an ugly cocksucker like this, huh?
 I got the answer for you–not fucking much!
-Do you think its a coincidence that most of the people who live a live of crime happen to be ugly as fuck?
+Do you think it’s a coincidence that most of the people who live a life of crime happen to be ugly as fuck?
 Society creates its own monsters by rejecting those who don’t correspond to popular opinion.
 So we got two choices; deal with the shitty hand the world has given us or go criminal.”